Pekarangan: Government programs

 The Indonesian government launched a campaign in October 1951, namely Karang Kitri, which aimed to persuade communities to plant trees in their home gardens and other types of land.
 There was no incentive given in the campaign.
 The campaign ended in 1960.
 Use of pekarangans was included in a program by the Indonesian government in 1991 under a program called Diversifikasi Pangan dan Gizi ("Food and Nutrition Diversification").

-Since the early 2010s, the government, through the Ministry of Agriculture, runs a pekarangan development program named Percepatan Penganekaragaman Konsumsi Pangan (P2KP, "Acceleration on Food Diversification") that is focused in urban and semi-urban areas.
+Since the early 2010s, the government, through the Ministry of Agriculture, runs a pekarangan development initiative named Percepatan Penganekaragaman Konsumsi Pangan (P2KP, "Acceleration on Food Diversification") that is focused in urban and semi-urban areas.
 The program applies its agenda to a concept named Kawasan Rumah Pangan Lestari (KRPL; "Sustainable Food Houses Region").
 P2KP was begun under the Indonesian Presidential Regulation No. 22 Year 2009.
 There is also an urban women-focused program named Gerakan Perempuan untuk Optimalisasi Pekarangan (GPOP; "Women's Movement for Pekarangan Optimization").

 In addition to the national programs, some regions of Indonesia have implemented their own pekarangan use programs.
 The government of East Java launched a program called Rumah Hijau ("Green House") in 2010.
 The provincial government later collaborated with the Ministry of Agriculture to improve upon the Rumah Hijau program based on KRPL prototypes in Pacitan, making a new program named Rumah Hijau Plus-Plus.